High-energy Emission from Turbulent Electron-ion Coronae of Accreting Black Holes: Simulation Results

 To further analyze the nature of turbulent fluctuations, we decompose in the top panel of Fig.~\ref{fig:turb_spectra} the spectra into contributions from the MHD Alfv\' en, slow, and fast modes (see Appendix~\ref{sec:modes} for details).
 At the largest scales ($k_\perp \lesssim 0.05 / d_{\rm i}$), fast modes contain roughly 30\% of the total energy, less than 10\% is contained in slow modes, and the rest is carried by Alfv\' en modes.
 The sum of fluctuations identified as either the Alfv\' en or slow mode is relatively stable over the MHD scale range ($k_\perp \lesssim 1/d_{\rm i}$), in contrast to the fluctuations identified as Alfv\' en waves only, which feature an apparent decline with growing $k_\perp$.
 According to our classification scheme (see relation \eqref{eq:slow} in Appendix \ref{sec:modes}), any pressure balanced fluctuation is categorized as the slow mode.
 However, in a kinetic plasma Alfv\' en waves gradually develop a finite compressibility as their wavelength approaches the ion kinetic scales \citep{Howes2006}.
 In addition, slow modes are not expected to dynamically couple to the Alfv\' enic cascade and are instead merely passively mixed by the Alfv\' enic turbulence \citep{Schekochihin2009}.
 This suggests that the declining Alfv\' en mode fraction with increasing $k_\perp$ can be largely attributed to the conversion of the Alfv\' en modes into compressible \emph{kinetic} Alfv\' en waves.
 Therefore, the sum $\mathcal{E}_{\rm Alfven + slow}$ may be a better representation of the true energy content of the Alfv\' enic cascade, while the true energy content of slow modes is likely minor.

 It is known that the cascade of turbulent fast modes is isotropic in full 3D geometry \citep{Cho2003,Takamoto2016}, in contrast to the Alfv\' enic cascade which is anisotropic in wavenumber space \citep{Goldreich1995}.
 Therefore, 3D kinetic simulations are required for a complete picture of how the partitioning among different modes shapes the nature of the turbulent cascade and the resulting particle energization.
 An exact 3D equivalent of our 2D PIC simulations is computationally infeasible at present.
 3D aspects of the problem could be instead studied with reduced-kinetic or fluid-like models, provided that such approximations are appropriate for the specific question at hand.
+This direction is left for future work.